Rukhsar/lighthouse/README.md

 # Light House Database Framework

-The Lightest PHP database framework to accelerate development.
+The Lightest PHP database framework for rapid application development.

 - **Easy** : Extremely easy to learn and use
 - **Powerful** : Support various common and complex SQL queries